-- 1. To notify the Coordinators of any crime trend that may threaten the neighborhoods - 2.
-To respond to specific questions or requests for information from the Watch groups - 3.
-To provide crime prevention information to the Watch - 4.
-To provide programs for group members to attend, on topics such as; identity fraud; larceny from autos, and personal safety. - 5.
-To work with coordinators to register National Night Out events
+- To provide a newsletter to the Coordinators for distribution to the Block Captains and neighbors - 2.
+To notify the Coordinators of any crime trend that may threaten the neighborhoods - 3.
+To respond to specific questions or requests for information from the Watch groups

+- 4. To provide crime prevention information to the Watch groups - 5.
+To provide regularly scheduled crime prevention programs for Watch group members to attend, on such topics as: identity fraud, larcenies from autos, and personal safety